mozilla/experimenter-docs/docs/console/preview.md

 3. Open `about:config` in **Firefox Desktop v90+** and set `nimbus.debug` to `true`.
 Paste the URL you copied above in your browser.

 4. You should be enrolled!
 To exit the experiment, go to `about:studies` and click "Remove"

+#### Earlier Desktop Firefox versions (<90)

+To use preview with earlier versions of Firefox, you can use your Browser Toolbox devtools to run [this code snippet](https://gist.github.com/piatra/fb3876257f876386da104df593000ce9).